 President & CEO

-Jane Clover Alexander has an immense love for her community, a strong belief in the power of giving and an enduring interest in what makes people tick.
+Jane Clover Alexander, CFRE, has an immense love for her community, a strong belief in the power of giving and an enduring interest in what makes people tick.

-She was tapped as President and CEO of the Community Foundation of Greater Jackson in August 2012.
-Since she began her tenure, the Foundation has grown to $52 million in assets, with more than 270 funds –double its size in 2012.
+She was tapped as President and CEO of the Community Foundation in August 2012.
+Since she began her tenure, the Foundation has grown to $80 million in assets, with more than 300 funds – more than double its size in 2012.
+In November 2017, CFM completed an expanded vision, mission and footprint, which led to its new naming, Community Foundation for Mississippi.

-She currently serves on the boards of the Southeastern Council of Foundations, Mississippi Association of Grantmakers, the Rotary Club of Jackson and the Mississippi chapter of the Association of Fundraising Professionals.
-She is a member of the CEO Forum of the Southeastern Council of Foundations, was a state captain for Foundations on the Hill, and serves on SECF’s Strategic Planning and Government Relations Committees.
+She currently serves on the boards of the Philanthropy Southeast and the Mississippi Alliance of Nonprofits and Philanthropy and is a past board member of the Rotary Club of Jackson and past president of the Mississippi chapter of the Association of Fundraising Professionals.
+She is a member of the CEO Forum of SECF, was a state captain for Foundations on the Hill, and serves on SECF’s Strategic Planning, Government Relations and Program Committees.
 She was elected to membership in International Women’s Forum in 2017.

 A native of Jackson, Jane attended St. Andrews Episcopal School, Jackson Prep and Millsaps College.
 She earned a master’s degree in journalism with an emphasis in nonprofit public relations from the University of Mississippi.
 She also studied at the Else School of Management, St. John’s College, Oxford and the University of London.

-Jane’s husband, Brent, is senior public policy advisor at Baker Donelson law firm, and they are the parents of twin almost-10-year-old girls: Elizabeth Chandler and Emily Clare.
+Jane’s husband, Brent, is a public policy consultant and they are the parents of twin 12-year-old girls: Elizabeth Chandler and Emily Clare.
 They are communicants of St. James Episcopal Church in Jackson.

-The daughter of longtime community activists, Lois and Chandler Clover, Jane believes her work at the Community Foundation pays tribute to the legacy of service her parents instilled in her from the tender age of 3.
-And she is proud to say that life does indeed come full circle, as she lives on North State Street, one block from the Baptist Hospital where she was born.
+The daughter of longtime community leaders and activists, Jane believes her work at the Community Foundation pays tribute to the legacy of service her parents instilled in her from the tender age of 3.